A Bethlehem nursing home abuse lawyer can help protect your loved one when abuse or neglect occurs in a long-term care facility.

 Signs of emotional abuse include:

-- Changes in mood
+- Noticeable changes in mood and behavior

 For example, a loved one who’s been the victim of social isolation at a nursing home may become depressed or listless.
 On the other hand, they may seem particularly eager for social connections.
 If a loved one looks excessively distraught at the idea of you leaving at the end of a visit, it’s usually worth considering the reason.

-Pennsylvania’s Nursing Home Residents’ Rights
+What Are Pennsylvania’s Nursing Home Residents’ Rights?

 Under Pennsylvania law, residents of nursing homes and other long-term care facilities have certain rights.
 The Pennsylvania Department of Aging oversees these facilities to ensure compliance with the applicable statutes.